babangsund/babangsund.com/src/blog/relay_experimental.md

 Since `relay-experimental` was recently ported to Relay open source, it relies on the most recent build.

-Therefore, installing `relay-experimental` alone is insufficient, due to its incompatibility with version `5.0.0` of Relay.
+Therefore, installing `relay-experimental` alone is insufficient, due to its incompatibility with the overall version `5.0.0` of Relay.
-We need to pack `react-relay` and `relay-runtime` as well.
+We need to pack `react-relay`,`relay-runtime` and `relay-compiler` as well.

 Packing `react-relay`: